karttur/setup-theme-blog/_posts/2019/2019-09-10-common-resources-2.markdown

 ## introduction

-I wrote this summary as a preparation for changing to the rewokree version of the Jekyll theme [So Simple](https://github.com/mmistakes/so-simple-theme) by Michael Rose.
+I wrote this summary as a preparation for changing to the reworked version of the Jekyll theme [So Simple](https://github.com/mmistakes/so-simple-theme) by Michael Rose.
 The new version, however, is so different that I did not go through with changing all my customizations.

 ## Customisation